cisagov/action-lineage/src/lineage/templates/clean_template.md

 <!-- If you're unsure about any of these, don't hesitate to ask. -->
 <!-- We're here to help! -->

-- [ ] ✌️ The conflicts in this pull request have been resolved.
 - [ ] Changes are limited to a single goal - *eschew scope creep!*
 - [ ] *All* future TODOs are captured in issues, which are referenced in code comments.